admazzola/buy-the-floor-web/README.md

 ### TODO
  -FOR VERSION 2
- Need to deploy the version 2 contract on mainnet need to setup alchemy need to sync data from alchemy
+ Need to deploy the version 2 contract on mainnet  [DONE] need to setup alchemy need to sync data from alchemy

+ -set up proxy in nginx , port 3000 for api (api.buythefloor.com) using HTTPs certs

 -run server with pm2